 6. Asking open-ended questions

-Asking open-ended questions has forever been advocated as the best tool for easy flow of communication in all sorts of interpersonal relationships – be it the workplace, classroom, or your therapist’s office.
+Asking open-ended questions has forever been advocated as the best tool to foster an open line of communication in all sorts of interpersonal relationships, be it the workplace, classroom, or your therapist’s office.
+Your relationship with your partner is no different.
 Tanvi encourages you to take this strategy into your home and ask your partner in clear words to share their thoughts and feelings.
 Open-ended questions with your partner will do the following:

 - Help clarify doubts